sph-mn/sph-db-guile/readme.md

 note: db-guile selections are bound to threads, the lmdb option MDB-NOTLS would probably not work

+# error handling
+rnrs exceptions

 # internals
 the main extensions of this binding are:
 * free all selections and additionally allocated data automatically when the transaction ends. this is done using a generic selection type and a thread local variable with a linked-list of active selections
 * convert from scheme types to field types where appropriate
-* create exceptions for status_t errors
+* create exceptions for status-t errors
 * accessors for some structs like env
+* big integers are supported

 # notes
 * there can only be one transaction per thread. this matches lmdbs default behaviour